rubenjh2/Condynsate_Rerun_Files/README.md

 **Installation:**
 In a new environment
 Install Rerun (either option): # Python must be >=3.12, <3.13 for all dependencies
+'''bash
-- '''bash pip install rerun-sdk
+pip install rerun-sdk
+'''bash
-- conda install -c conda-forge rerun-sdk
+conda install -c conda-forge rerun-sdk

 Confirm Rerun installation:
 - type "rerun" in command line, if viewer opens then installation was successful